 - Calculating cash to close

-- A: Origination charges – The fee for initiating the mortgage, which can include an application fee and other lender charges, as well as any points you may be purchasing to lower your interest rate
+- A: Origination charges – Your lender charges a fee for initiating the mortgage, which can include charges for the application and other services, plus any points you’re buying upfront to lower your interest rate

-- B: Services you cannot shop for – A list of necessary services to close the mortgage and their costs, such as the appraisal and a credit check, that you can’t choose your own provider for
+- B: Services you cannot shop for – This details the services you’re required to pay for in order to close the mortgage, such as an appraisal and a credit check, along with what those services cost

-- D: Total loan costs – The sum of parts A, B and C
+- D: Total loan costs – This is the total sum of parts A, B and C

-The most important numbers to compare are in parts A and B: origination charges and fees for the services you can’t shop for.
+When you’re comparing mortgage offers between lenders, you should focus on the numbers in parts A and B: the origination charges and fees for the services for which you can’t shop around.

-“These numbers vary by lender and impact your monthly payment and cash due at closing,” Santa-Donato says.
-“The other charges and prepaid amounts, while important in your overall cash-to-close, have little to no variation between lenders.”
+It’s important to use these numbers to compare loan estimates because they vary by lender and have a significant impact on both the amount of your monthly payment and how much cash due at closing you’ll need, Santa-Donato says.
+“The other charges and prepaid amounts, while important in your overall cash-to-close, have little to no variation between lenders,” he advises.

-- E: Taxes and other government fees – The fees for recording the mortgage with the city or county and the property transfer taxes, if applicable
+- E: Taxes and other government fees – This part of the estimate includes fees for recording the mortgage with the city or county as well as, if applicable, property transfer taxes

-- F: Prepaids – Any costs you’re prepaying, such as homeowners insurance or mortgage insurance premiums or property taxes
+- F: Prepaids – A category that comprises costs like homeowners insurance premiums, mortgage insurance premiums and property taxes

-- G: Initial escrow payment at closing – Your first homeowners insurance premiums and property taxes to be in escrow
+- G: Initial escrow payment at closing – You have to pay upfront for the items that will go in escrow, including your first homeowners insurance premiums and property taxes

-- H: Other – Additional costs such as an owner’s title insurance policy (which is often required, but optional sometimes)
+- H: Other – Any extra additional and sometimes-optional costs such as an owner’s title insurance policy

 - I: Total other costs – The sum of parts E, F, G and H